MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Get-ManagementRoleAssignment.md

 Get-ManagementRoleAssignment "Denver Help Desk" | Format-List
 ```

 This example retrieves the Denver Help Desk role assignment using the Get-ManagementRoleAssignment cmdlet and pipes the output to the Format-List cmdlet.
-For more information about the Format-List cmdlet, see Working with command output.
+For more information about the Format-List cmdlet, see Working with command output (https://technet.microsoft.com/library/bb123533.aspx).

 ### Example 2
 ```